 When growing plants in an unheated greenhouse, you might need to consider a few things, unlike in a normal heat-regulated greenhouse.
 For instance, the types of starting seeds ideal for your greenhouse should never be overlooked.

-If the plan is to start growing your plants in cold weather, the experts always advise going with cool-season plants.
+If you plan to start growing your plants in cold weather, the experts always advise using cool-season plants.
 These are plants whose seeds will germinate even in cold temperatures.
 Remember, different plant seeds will germinate at different temperatures.

-Depending on the type of unheated greenhouse structure you own, you can plant your seeds through either of these two options.
+Depending on the type of unheated greenhouse structure you own, you can plant your seeds through either of these two options: trays and grounds.

-Note: When sowing the seeds directly into the ground, prepping the soil to the right temperatures is necessary.
+Note: Prepping the soil to the right temperatures is necessary when sowing the seeds directly into the ground.
 You can do this by positioning your cold greenhouse facing the sunrise about a week before sowing the seeds.
 This allows the greenhouse to absorb warmth from the morning sun, bringing the soil’s temperatures to optimal germination levels.

 On the other hand, for warm-season plants, sow them approximately 1-2 weeks before your area’s average last frost date.

-As for the trays, make sure you have the right ones for the job.
+As for the trays, ensure you have the right ones for the job.
 You can buy high-quality ones from Amazon, such as the 10-Pack Starter Trays, which are humidity adjustable, or the 5-set Seed Tray Kits that offer 40 seed planting cells per tray.

 Important Tips for Growing Plants in an Unheated Greenhouse

-- Depending on your climate zone’s winter temperatures, a greenhouse enables you to sow seeds virtually any time of the year.
+- Depending on your climate zone’s winter temperatures, a greenhouse lets you sow seeds virtually anytime.
 Later, greenhouse-grown flowers, fruits, and vegetables can be “hardened off” for a smooth transition to your garden.

-- Generally speaking, you should sow seeds three times deeper than the seed’s diameter.
-The ideal conditions for big seeds to germinate are a long furrow and sufficient spacing.
+- Generally, you should sow seeds three times deeper than the seed’s diameter.
+The ideal conditions for germinating big seeds are a long furrow and sufficient spacing.

 - Starting seeds in a greenhouse ensures consistent atmospheric conditions conducive to the growing seedlings.

-- It is very important to use a medium and planting containers when starting seeds in a greenhouse.
+- Using a medium and planting containers is very important when starting seeds in a greenhouse.
 Making or purchasing a seed starting mix specifically for seeds is crucial.
 For most seeds, regular potting soil is too dense and potent.

-- When a seedling has grown its second set of true leaves, it will need to be transplanted from plug trays or peat pellets, which are excellent for starting seeds.
+- When a seedling has grown its second set of true leaves, it must be transplanted from plug trays or peat pellets, which are excellent for starting seeds.

-- You should first make sure that the soil temperature is warm, or at least the minimum warmth required for germination if you intend to germinate seeds in an unheated greenhouse.
+- First, ensure that the soil temperature is warm, or at least the minimum warmth required for germination if you intend to germinate seeds in an unheated greenhouse.
 By doing this, you can prevent germination issues for your plants.

 - Different plants require different germination conditions.
 The soil temperature necessary for germination is the most important component of time.

-- You must use seed starting trays with enough drainage holes and saucers, regardless of the variety.
+- Regardless of the variety, you must use seed starting trays with enough drainage holes and saucers.
 The holes prevent water from becoming stuck for a very long time.
 In addition to keeping part of the moisture in the tray from evaporating, the saucer beneath stops unclean water from trickling in the wrong places.
 Thus, the soil can continue to be hydrated.

 - For the developing seed, the plug cells in plug trays hold and keep more moisture and warmth, according to several experts, making them preferable to open trays.
-Additionally, seedlings can remain in plug trays for a longer period of time without their neighbors’ roots entangling them.
+Additionally, seedlings can remain in plug trays longer without entangling their neighbors’ roots.

 - Most seeds can be sown right out of the packet.
 Other kinds of seeds, however, might gain from extra care, whether to increase germination rates or hasten germination.